-In their pursuit of higher education, Americans have racked up more than $1 trillion in student loan debt.
+In pursuit of higher education, Americans have racked up nearly $1.3 trillion in student loan debt.
 While some may debate whether this amount represents a crisis, it may certainly be a problem for you personally if you have loans you can’t pay off.

 Not paying off your loans simply isn’t an option.
-However, there are ways to reduce your payments or even wipe out your debt.
-Money Talks News finance expert Stacy Johnson is ready to help you navigate the system and avoid scams.
+However, there are ways to reduce your payments or even wipe out your debt, and the federal government and the states are adding new ways to help every year.

 Before we talk about the private companies professing to help you wipe out student loan debt, let’s start with the official debt relief options offered by the government.

-Despite conventional wisdom to the contrary, the government isn’t entirely heartless.
-It does offer ways to defer, consolidate or even forgive certain student loans.
-The catch is you have to have loans through the government – private loans aren’t eligible – and you may have to commit yourself to a career in public service.
+The government does offer ways to defer, consolidate or even forgive certain student loans.
+The catch is you must have loans through the government — private loans aren’t eligible — and you may have to commit yourself to a career in public service.

 Here’s what you can get through the government:

-Deferment or forbearance.
-If you’re having trouble making payments, your first course of action should be to contact your loan servicer to ask for a deferment or forbearance.
-While the details differ slightly, both work by suspending your payments for a period of time.
+Deferment or forbearance: If you’re having trouble making payments, your first course of action should be to contact your loan servicer to ask for a deferment or forbearance.
+While the details differ somewhat, both work by suspending your payments for a period of time.

 Deferments can last longer, and the government may even pay your interest during that time.
 However, you typically need to be unemployed, in the military or in school to get one.
 Forbearances can be mandatory or discretionary, and discretionary forbearances include the catch-all category of “financial hardship” as a reason for eligibility.

-However, be aware that while selecting a longer repayment term may lower your monthly payments, it could also increase the overall amount you’re paying on your student loans.
+However, be aware that while selecting a longer repayment term may lower your monthly payments, it could also increase the overall amount you’re paying in interest over the life of your student loans.

 There are also several income-based repayment options: